huggingface/blog/introducing-private-hub.md

 Before diving into the Private Hub, let's first take a look at the Hugging Face Hub, which is a central part of the PH.

-The [Hugging Face Hub](https://huggingface.co/docs/hub/index) offers over 60K models, 6K datasets, and 6K ML demo apps, all free and publicly available, in an online platform where people can easily collaborate and build ML together.
-The Hub works as a central place where anyone can explore, experiment, collaborate and build technology with Machine Learning.
+The [Hugging Face Hub](https://huggingface.co/docs/hub/index) offers over 60K models, 6K datasets, and 6K ML demo apps, all open source and publicly available, in an online platform where people can easily collaborate and build ML together.
+The Hub works as a central place where anyone can explore, experiment, collaborate and build technology with machine learning.

-On the 🤗 Hub, you’ll be able to create or discover the following ML assets:
+On the Hugging Face Hub, you’ll be able to create or discover the following ML assets:

 - [Models](https://huggingface.co/models): hosting the latest state-of-the-art models for NLP, computer vision, speech, time-series, biology, reinforcement learning, chemistry and more.
 - [Datasets](https://huggingface.co/datasets): featuring a wide variety of data for different domains, modalities and languages.